epomatti/azure-sentinel/README.md

 ## Windows Host Security

-In this example, install the `Windows Security Events via AMA` connector in Sentinel.
+In this example, install the `Windows Security Events` connector in Sentinel.
+Setup will be done using AMA.

 Add a data collection rule (DCR) set it under Basics.